hminvozone/venues-dashboard/README.md

 13. Visit the application at in the browser.

+## Test Cases

+To get started with the test cases, follow these steps:

+1. Set up the environment variables
+``cp .env.example .env.testing``

+2. Create new database for testing and mention in .env.testing

+3. Configure the database
+``php artisan migrate --env=testing``

+4. Start the tests
+   ``php artisan test``

 ## Laravel Valet Instalattion
 To install Laravel Valet follow this link https://gist.github.com/bradtraversy/b58f74cd863a465068eaeaae1544d9be